Chou-Haoran/stm_creator-frontend/develop_Journal.md

 - History is capped at 50 versions to avoid unbounded storage; tweak the constant in `versionStorage` if requirements change.
 - Restoring a version rebuilds nodes and edges via existing utilities, ensuring downstream components stay synchronized.

+---

+## Entry — EKS JSON Import/Export
+**Branch:** `feature/eks-json-import-export`
+**Status:** Merged

+### Summary
+Added import/export support for the EKS JSON schema so STM graphs can move between this editor and PLANR/legacy STM datasets.
+Users can export the current graph as JSON or import an external file to redraw the diagram.

+### Goals
+- Generate schema-compliant JSON containing state condition/estimate data and transition timing/likelihood/delta fields.
+- Allow developers to load an EKS JSON file and have the canvas rebuild automatically.
+- Surface clear validation errors when the payload is malformed.

+### Key Changes
+- Introduced `utils/eksJson.ts` with converters between `BMRGData` and the EKS schema, including guard rails for missing fields.
+- Added `graphImportExport.ts` and connected it to `useGraphEditor` so export uses the active model and import rebuilds nodes/edges via existing helpers.
+- Extended `GraphToolbar` with hidden file input plus “Import EKS” / “Export EKS” buttons to make the workflow accessible in the UI.

+### Notes
+- Imports currently use `window.alert` for errors; migrate to an in-app toast when a notification system is available.
+- Export filenames include ISO timestamps—coordinate with downstream tooling if a different naming convention is needed.